top of page

 • Commissioned by a consortium of orchestras led by the Hartt Orchestra, Edward Cumming, director

-• Available in January 2023 for consortium members with two-year exclusivity; available in January 2025 for the public
+• Available in January 2023 for consortium members with two-year exclusivity; available for the public starting January 1, 2025

 • Program notes: